sparabu/eddie2/docs/uiux/EDDIE_UIUX_SPEC_MAIN.md

   - Icon (optional, e.g., for Settings)
   - Children: List of items in the section
   - Add button: Optional (used in Q&A section)
-  - View All link: Optional link to see all items in main content
+  - View All/Show Less link: Optional toggle to expand or collapse the section list
 - **States**:
   - Expanded: Shows children
   - Collapsed: Header only